 Increase Your Omega-3 Fats

-Increased intake of omega-3s helps to protect against depression, this according to a 2007 research study.
+Increased intake of omega-3s helps to protect against depression, according to a 2007 research study.

-The Norwegian study, of around 22,000 study participants, found people who had a diet rich in omega-3 fatty acids, and who were taking cod liver oil, were about 30 percent less likely to have depressed symptoms.
+The Norwegian study, of around 22,000 study participants, found people who had a diet rich in omega-3 fatty acids, and who were taking cod liver oil, was about 30% less likely to have depression symptoms.
 And the longer the participants took the cod liver oil, the further their risk was decreased.

 Another study — this one out of Ireland — finds that omega-3 fatty acids may help improve symptoms of depressed mood in people already suffering from depression.
 Some of the study participants, who were at risk for hurting themselves, were given omega-3 acid supplements for 12 weeks, in addition to psychiatric care.

-At the end of the 12-week period, the patients who had received the omega-3 supplements had significantly improved compared the patients who had taken a placebo.
-They showed improvements in scores for depression, suicide risk and management of daily stress.
+At the end of the 12-week period, the patients who had received the omega-3 supplements had significantly improved compared to the patients who had taken a placebo.
+They showed improvements in scores for depression, suicide risk, and management of daily stress.

 There have been numerous other studies suggesting depressed people using antidepressants don’t show improvements until they are supplementing with omega-3 fatty acids.